 - The beam energy determines its range/depth of penetration within the tissue, where the Bragg peak occurs: a higher energy leads to a deeper Bragg peak within the body.
-The beam energy can be adjusted through magnets, or energy degraders, placed in the path of protons. - The beam intensity refers to the number of protons per time and area and influences the dose rate and treatment time. - The beam spot size indicates its diameter at a specific position, impacting spatial resolution and dose distribution conformity.
-Magnets bend and focus the beam, collimators remove the scattered beam, and steering magnets precisely guide pencil beams to a predetermined position within the target. - Distal dose fall-off (DDF) defines the distance between the distal 80% and 20% dose points.
+The beam energy can be adjusted through energy degraders placed in the path of protons, and the energy spread is reduced ('cleaned') using magnets. - The beam intensity refers to the number of protons per time and area and influences the dose rate and treatment time. - The beam spot size indicates its diameter at a specific position, impacting spatial resolution and dose distribution conformity.
+Magnets bend and focus the beam, collimators remove the scattered beam, and steering magnets precisely guide pencil beams to a predetermined position within the target. - Distal dose fall-off (DFO) defines the distance between the distal 80 % and 20 % dose points.
 It affects the distal tissue sparing.
-[Fig. 2A] - Lateral penumbra (LP) at the edge of the target is the distance between the lateral 80% and 20% dose points, which influences the lateral tissue sparing (Fig. 2B).
+(Fig. 2A) - Lateral penumbra (LP) at the edge of the target is the distance between the lateral 80% and 20% dose points, which influences the lateral tissue sparing (Fig. 2B).